Bakhshi-Faisal/immodvisor/README.md

-This composer package allow you to get all immodvisor client feedbacks
+This composer package allows you to get all immodvisor client feedbacks

 Installation